Charting the Conformal Manifold of Holographic CFT$_2$'s: Discussion

 All the deformation parameters we considered belong to three-dimensional consistent truncations.
 This makes it possible to use the ExFT's Kaluza-Klein spectrometer to compute the effect of the deformations on the full Kaluza-Klein tower of excitations.
 We used these deformation-dependent spectra to study the perturbative stability of some non-supersymmetric vacua, and demonstrated that there is a vast subregion of parameter space where the solutions are free from perturbative instabilities.
 The complete stability of these solutions has to be tested against potential non-perturbative decay channels, as brane-jet instabilities~\cite{Apruzzi:2019ecr,Bena:2020xxb,Apruzzi:2021nle} and nucleations of bubbles~\cite{Coleman:1980aw,Witten:1981gj,Dibitetto:2020csn,GarciaEtxebarria:2020xsr,Bomans:2021ara,Dibitetto:2022rzy}.
 This would require building their associated brane configurations.
 It would also be very interesting to study the existence of positive energy theorems in the lines of ref.~\cite{Giri:2021eob}.

-Among the directions in the conformal manifold, the possibility of describing TsT deformations in a consistent truncation is a three-dimensional peculiarity, as in higher-dimensions the moduli triggering those transformations sit within higher Kaluza-Klein levels~\cite{Lunin:2005jy,Gauntlett:2005jb,Ahn:2005vc}.
+Among the directions in the conformal manifold, the possibility of describing TsT deformations acting on spheres in a consistent truncation is a three-dimensional peculiarity, as in higher-dimensions the moduli triggering those transformations sit within higher Kaluza-Klein levels~\cite{Lunin:2005jy,Gauntlett:2005jb,Ahn:2005vc}.
 Similarly to what happens for Wilson loop deformations, even though TsT seems to be composed of symmetry transformations of string theory (T duality, shifts in coordinates and T duality), our results demonstrate that such deformations affect the Kaluza-Klein spectrum.
-This is because the coordinate shift couples directions with non-compatible periodicities, and therefore the transformations are not globally well defined for generic values of the deformation parameters.
-It would be very interesting to study if this three-dimensional results could provide insights on the Kaluza-Klein spectra for TsT deformations in higher dimensions.
+This is because the coordinate shift couples directions with non-compatible periodicities, and therefore the transformations are not globally well-defined for generic values of the deformation parameters.
+It would be very interesting to study if these three-dimensional results could provide insights on the Kaluza-Klein spectra for TsT deformations in higher dimensions.